fbmore/FreeFlow-Sketch-Plugin/README.md

+# Select things really fast!

+👉  Select Similar Elements to the selected one

+👉  Select Similar Elements to the reference one

+👉  Select Elements from the previously saved selections

-Do lots of things in batches!
+# Do lots of things in batches!

 👉  Create Symbols, Text & Layer Styles as well as Color Vars given selected layers.

 👉  Rename Text Layers and Text Styles based on their values.

-Position things efficiently!
+# Position things efficiently!

 👉  "AutoLayout" (Beta) set spacing between elements or within groups